Tuition fees and scholarships 2025-2027

 Learning performance during first year of the programme is used to grant scholarships during the second year of the programme.

-The Eiffel scholarship requires to fill a specific application file and for this to contact us at master.PSRS@univ-st-etienne.fr between October and mid-November.
+The Eiffel scholarship requires for our University to fill a specific application file and for this to contact us at master.PSRS@univ-st-etienne.fr between October and mid-November after completing your application.
 This scholarship:

 Students who did not receive an EMJM or an Eiffel scholarship can, for the second year of the master programme, apply to and cumulate the following scholarships: